codefellows/portland-201n3/README.md

 # Code 201: Foundations of Software Development
-Welcome to CF-Change-course-name!
+Welcome to portland-201n3!

 **Instructors & TA's**

-*Lead Instructor*: CF-Change-instructor-name
+*Lead Instructor*: Mark Fitzgerald

-*Assistant Instructor*: CF-Change-assistant-name

-*TA*: CF-Change-TA-name
+*TA*: To be announced

 # Introduction
 Build a strong software development foundation and learn how to use HTML, CSS, JavaScript, and various libraries to create fully-functional web apps.